algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 ## Event Flow configuration overview

-The process of configuring Event Flows with an SB message broker involves several steps, some of which are to be completed within the Azure Portal and some of which are to be completed within the Algorithmia browser user interface (UI).
+The process of configuring Event Flows with an SB message broker involves multiple steps, some of which are to be completed on the Azure side and some of which are to be completed on the Algorithmia side.
 At a high level, the configuration steps are:

-1. Gather required information from Algorithmia and define required parameters.
+1. Gather required information from Algorithmia.
-2. In the Azure Portal, create a group of resources (including an SB queue) using an  Azure Resource Manager (ARM) template or manually as the situation dictates.
+2. In Azure, create a group of resources (including an SB queue) using an  Azure Resource Manager (ARM) template or manually as the situation dictates.
-3. In the Algorithmia browser UI, connect an algorithm to the SB queue to subscribe to messages published there.
+3. On Algorithmia, create an algorithm and connect it to the SB queue to subscribe to messages published there.
-4. Send messages to the SB queue to be consumed by the subscriber algorithm.
+4. Test the connection by sending messages to the SB queue to be consumed by the subscriber algorithm.

 ## 1. Gathering required information from Algorithmia